Overall Policies

 Decision for publication:

-- To keep the process confidential
+- Tokeep the process

 Declaration of opinion by Editor / Reviewers